1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 3. Where is the mint mark on a 1946 silver dime?

 The mint mark on a 1946 dime appears on the reverse (back) side, located to the left of the torch’s base.
-Philadelphia coins have no mint mark, Denver coins show a “D,” and San Francisco pieces display an “S.” The mint mark helps identify which of the three facilities produced your coin.
+Philadelphia coins have no mint mark, Denver coins show a “D,” and San Francisco pieces display an “S.” Note that this reverse mint mark position was standard through 1964; from 1968 onward, mint marks moved to the obverse above the date.